The Buck-Passing Game: Introduction.

-\subsection{Organization of the paper}
+\subsection{Organization of the paper.}

-The paper is organized as follows. \cref{se:deterministic} analyzes the deterministic version of the buck-passing game. \cref{se:stochastic} introduces the stochastic model. \cref{se:fairness} studies fairness of the equilibria. \cref{se:Markov-chains} Introduces the probabilistic tools which are needed to show the existence of a generalized ordinal potential function. \cref{se:gop} deals with the potential nature of the game. \cref{se:BHG} examines a class of games where players have an interest in seeing the buck as often as possible and explores the PageRank model.
+The paper is organized as follows. \cref{se:graphs} introduces the notation. \cref{se:deterministic} analyzes the deterministic version of the buck-passing game. \cref{se:stochastic} introduces the stochastic model. \cref{se:fairness} studies fairness of the equilibria. \cref{se:Markov-chains} introduces the probabilistic tools which are needed to show the existence of a generalized ordinal potential function. \cref{se:gop} deals with the potential nature of the game. \cref{se:BHG} examines the class of buck-holding games and explores their connection with the PageRank game.

-\subsection{Graph terminology and notations}
+\section{Graph terminology and notations.}